Find out about Authorised Economic Operator (AEO) status, including the benefits and how to apply.

 - reciprocal arrangements and mutual recognition with countries outside the EU - for example, USA or trading partners that adopt the World Customs Organisation safe framework

-The guide on The National Export System for export declarations gives more on EXS.
+The guide on The National Export System for export declarations has more information on EXS.

 You can apply for both AEOC and AEOS if you’d like to benefit from each of them.
 Whichever authorisation you hold, you’ll benefit from: